Timeline of the feminist art movement in New Zealand: 1980s

 The national art magazine Art New Zealand dedicates its Autumn issue to female artists and the women's art movement.
 Art historian Cheryll Sotheran writes an overview of the current state and reception of women's art in New Zealand, noting that 'most critics in New Zealand avoid or condemn exhibitions of women's art which use gender difference as a political weapon.
 The women whose art receives favourable reviews (or in many cases any reviews at all) are those whose work fits the modernist mould, are not feminists, are asexual and apolitical.'

 Haeata, the Māori women's art collective, is established in Wellington.
-Guided by Patricia Grace, Bub Bridger, Robyn Kahukiwa and Bruce Stewart early meetings of writers, poets and playwrights expanded to many art forms.
+Guided by Patricia Grace, Bub Bridger, Robyn Kahukiwa and Bruce Stewart, the early meetings of writers, poets and playwrights later expand to many art forms.
 Members included Keri Kaa, Kohai Grace, Janet Pōtiki and Irihapeti Ramsden.
 It supports a number of significant women Māori artists and produces and tours exhibitions.

 Bronwynne Cornish is commissioned by the Auckland Art Gallery to produce a solo work and creates a multi-part ceramic installation titled Dedicated to the Kindness of Mothers.

 In April, Gretchen Albrecht selects work for a group exhibition arranged by the Outreach Gallery in Auckland, New Works By Women.

 In June, Juliet Batten facilitates The Menstrual Maze at Greer's Factory in Auckland.

 The June issue of feminist magazine Broadsheet includes a special feature on feminist artists.
 It includes Batten's article 'What is a feminist artist?'.

 1983 also sees the founding of Aotearoa Moananui a Kiwa Weavers, a government funding stream specific to female-dominated art forms, Māori and Pacific weaving.
 It is now known as Te Roopu Raranga Whatu o Aotearoa and Māori-only.